-For the third time, the ruling majority is changing the laws because the President did not nominate the candidates they wanted for specific positions.
-These are - ambassadors, members of the board of the National Bank, the chairman, and members of the CEC.
-In all three cases, the President's principled position derives from state interests and not personal ones.
+For the third time, the ruling majority is changing laws because the President did not nominate the candidates they wanted for specific positions.
+These positions include ambassadors, members of the National Bank's board, the chairman, and members of the CEC.
+In all three cases, the President's principled stance is based on state interests, not personal ones.

-When selecting candidates, the President is guided by their degree of independence and impartiality.
-The President does not question their qualifications, but fundamentally believes that single-party appointments to such positions go against statehood and the European future.
+When selecting candidates, the President prioritizes their degree of independence and impartiality.
+The President does not question their qualifications but firmly believes that single-party appointments to such positions run counter to the principles of statehood and the European future.
 Therefore, the President will veto this law as well.